chargebee alternatives

 Image

-Unlike Chargebee, which focuses on subscription billing and downstream charges, Schematic becomes the system of record for plans, entitlements, limits, trials, credits, add-ons, and exceptions, then enforces them at runtime.
+Unlike Chargebee, which focuses on subscription billing and downstream charges, Schematic becomes the system of record for plans, entitlements, limits, trials, credits, add-ons, and exceptions.
+Then, it enforces those rules across your product, billing system, go-to-market stack, and user interface.

-Common use cases include granting trials of advanced features, enforcing usage limits to trigger upgrades, monitoring usage as accounts approach limits, and handling sales-led overrides without hard-coded logic.
+Common use cases include launching trials of advanced features, enforcing paywalls to encourage plan upgrades, monitoring usage as accounts approach limits, and handling sales-led overrides without hard-coded logic.

 Chargebee can bill for these scenarios, but it does not decide what customers can access in the product.
 Schematic does.

-Engineering stops maintaining SaaS entitlement logic.
-Product and GTM can change pricing and packaging without code changes.
+Engineering stops maintaining complex SaaS entitlement logic.
+Product and GTM teams can change pricing and packaging without code changes.

 Key Features

-• Central catalog for plans, entitlements, limits, trials, credits, add-ons, and exceptions
+• Product catalog for plans, entitlements, limits, trials, credits, add-ons, and exceptions

 • Runtime entitlement checks for feature access, limits, paywalls, and overages